cert-manager/cert-manager/docs/incubator-proposal.md

 ### Longer term

+* Implement API server that registers with aggregator, or utilise new validation APIs in future Kubernetes versions.

 * Implementing additional certificate issuers (eg. Vault, Amazon?)

 * Investigate how this can inter-play with the Kubernetes Certificates API